Rift Valley fever

 How is CEPI responding to Rift Valley fever?

 Rift Valley fever vaccines have been used successfully to protect livestock.
-However, there are no vaccines currently approved for human use.
+However, there are no vaccines currently approved to protect people.

 CEPI will work with developers, partners and countries affected by Rift Valley fever to ensure this work is a success and vaccines are made available to those who need them.